Sumiteshwark/django_basic_cac/readme.md

 20> Add new field in the model.py of secondApp
     => Add "description" field in ChaiVariety model, so again have to run "python manage.py makemigrations secondApp"(To update migrations file) and "python manage.py migrate"(To track and apply database schema changes)
-    => Now run "python manage.py runserver" and we can see new field description in secondApp of admin panel
+    => Now run "python manage.py runserver" and we can see new field description in secondApp of admin panel 21> Create button for each chai variety and open description of that in new page => Add button in index.html of secondApp
+    => Add details in views.py of secondApp (to get details of chai according to Id) => Add details in urls.py of secondApp (to add url mapping for the requested Id) => Add url in index.html button to refer to new page(Here we use the name property what we have added in urls.py) => create chai_detail.html in templates folder of secondApp and show details their according to Id.